cdsittampalam/documentation/docs/Partner API.md

 ### Create Company

 You can create a company by adding basic information in a POST request.
-The POST request returns the reference (`ref`) and `company_id`.
+The request returns the reference (`ref`) and `company_id`.
 Each request lets you create one company.
 To help you enter data quicker, some of the values are already prepopulated in the Swagger UI.

-You repeat the process to create multiple companies as trusted parties, which form part of your trusted network on Qredo.
+You repeat the process to create multiple companies as Trusted Parties, which form part of your Trusted Network on Qredo.

-In this example, you create a new company called John Doe Corp.
+In this example, you create a company called John Doe Corp.
 This company is based in Birmingham, UK with the `domain` of johndoe.co.uk.

 #### Request